Leaflet/Leaflet/docs/plugins.md

 		<td>
 			<a href="https://github.com/jjimenezshaw/Leaflet.UTM">Leaflet.UTM</a>
 		</td><td>
 			A simple way to convert L.LatLng into UTM (WGS84) and vice versa.
 UTM string format easily configurable.
+It does not depend on any other plugin or 3rd party.
 See <a href="https://jjimenezshaw.github.io/Leaflet.UTM/examples/input.html">demo</a>
 		</td><td>
 			<a href="https://github.com/jjimenezshaw/">Javier Jimenez Shaw</a>
 		</td>